komodorio/helm-dashboard/README.md

 - Have cleaner idea on the web API structure
 - Recognise & show ArgoCD-originating charts/objects, those `helm ls` does not show

-#### Topic "Validating Manifests"

-- Validate manifests before deploy and get better errors
-- See if we can build in Chechov or Validkube validation

 #### Iteration "Value Setting"

 - Setting parameter values and installing